mperezfuster/gpdb/gpdb-doc/markdown/analytics/postGIS.html.md

 -   Greenplum Database does not support PostGIS long transactions.

     PostGIS relies on triggers and the PostGIS table `public.authorization_table` for long transaction support.
 When PostGIS attempts to acquire locks for long transactions, Greenplum Database reports errors citing that the function cannot access the relation, `authorization_table`.

--   Greenplum Database does not support type modifiers for user defined types.

-    The workaround is to use the `AddGeometryColumn` function for PostGIS geometry.
-For example, a table with PostGIS geometry cannot be created with the following SQL command:

-    ```
-    CREATE TABLE geometries(id INTEGER, geom geometry(LINESTRING));
-    ```

-    Use the `AddGeometryColumn` function to add PostGIS geometry to a table.
-For example, these following SQL statements create a table and add PostGIS geometry to the table:

-    ```
-    CREATE TABLE geometries(id INTEGER);
-    SELECT AddGeometryColumn('public', 'geometries', 'geom', 0, 'LINESTRING', 2);
-    ```

 -   The `_postgis_index_extent` function is not supported on Greenplum Database 7 due to its dependence on spatial index operations.
 -   The `<->` operator \(`geometry <-> geometry`\) returns the centroid/centroid distance for Greenplum Database 7.